 Citi Double Cash Back Card

-The Citi Double Cash Back Card offer “1% cash back when you buy + 1% as you pay”.
-In other words, pay your card off every month and you’ll earn 2% cash back without an annual fee.
-All of you should be doing that anyway since not paying off your card means you’re incurring interest fees that exceed the cash back you’re earning with this card.
+The Citi Double Cash Back Card offers “1% cash back when you buy + 1% as you pay.”
+In other words, pay your card off every month, and you’ll earn 2% cash back without an annual fee.
+You should all be doing that anyway since not paying off your card means you’re incurring interest fees that exceed the cash back you’re earning with this card.

 The Citi Double Cash Card is great if you’re looking to add a non-Chase or Amex card to your collection.
 Citi has been fairly ms-friendly so far, though you may want to read up on Mile Per Day’s list of bank credit card bans to make sure you stay under the radar.